vippsas/userinfo-api/userinfo-api-faq.md

 * [Vipps API General FAQ](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs)

 ## What is the `sub`?

 The `sub` is a unique user identifier for a Vipps user, related to that user's consent to share information with a specific MSN (sales unit).

-The `sub` is _based on_ the user's national identity number ("fødselsnummer" in Norway), but  is not a replacement for NIN (National Identity Number) or any other unique identifier for the user.
+The `sub` is *based on* the user's national identity number ("fødselsnummer" in Norway), but  is not a replacement for NIN (National Identity Number) or any other unique identifier for the user.

 The `sub` is unique for each MSN (sales unit).
-A user may have many different `sub`s for the same merchant: One for each of the merchant's MSNs (sales units).
+A user may have many `sub`s for the same merchant: One for each of the merchant's MSNs (sales units).
 You cannot combine the `sub` for one MSN and the API keys for a different MSN.